thebadaruddinshaikh/my-neat-code/Arrays and Hashing/Readme.md

 - Bitmap
 - Stack / Monotonic Stack

-Its a traversal type question when
+Its a traversal type question when the array some how find the longest subarray where a condition is met

 ## Deep Dive